Tamil Language and Hinduism Classes Available. Click Here for Details

 - government to give a waiver for utilities like electricity, water, sewerage, quit rent and and also assessment

-- Hindus should be given the liberty to build a to their own specifications
+– Hindus should be given the liberty to build a temple to their own specifications

-- registration of committees with the Registrar of Societies should be made easier
+– registration of temple committees with the Registrar of Societies should be made easier

 The event was held at Perangsang Templer Golf Club in Rawang.
 It was originally planned to be held at Batu Caves but later changed to the golf club to accommodate the big number of attendees.

-The meeting between Hindu representatives and mentri besar had received objection by a group of Indian NGOs earlier.
-The NGOs questioned the credibility of MHC and to handle the meeting.
+The meeting between Hindu temple representatives and Selangor mentri besar had received objection by a group of Indian NGOs earlier.
+The NGOs questioned the credibility of MHC and Nadarajah to handle the meeting.